The Georgian language

 Georgian has a rich literary tradition and an ancient history: the first known Georgian texts are inscriptions from the 5th century.
 The Georgian national epic, The Knight in the Panther’s Skin (ვეფხისტყაოსანი, Vepkhist’q’aosani), by Shota Rustaveli, dates from the 12th century.
 Modern Georgian is considered to have emerged in the 17th century.

 Georgian has five vowels, the same as Spanish.
 It has no tones and no vowel length.
 The consonants are more problematic because Georgian has a few unusual sounds.
-In addition, Georgian has complex consonants clusters, with words such as რძე rdze Listen (milk), ზმნა zmna (verb), მცხეთა Mtskheta Listen (name of a town) or even მწვრთნელი mts’vrtneli Listen (coach).
+In addition, Georgian has complex consonants clusters, with words such as რძე rdze (milk), ზმნა zmna (verb), მცხეთა Mtskheta (name of a town) or even მწვრთნელი mts’vrtneli (coach).